What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is the strictest law to date regulating chemical substances.
 Companies headquartered outside of the EU do not have to abide by this protocol.
 The responsibility lies with the importers established in the EU, or with the sole representative of a non-EU manufacturer established in the EU.

-Importers that import more than 1 tonne of natural ingredients are obliged to register them with a REACH central authority.
+Importers which import more than 1 tonne of natural ingredients are obliged to register them with a REACH central authority.
 Natural ingredients that are not registered cannot be used in the EU, unless they are exempt.
 Naturally occurring and chemically unmodified substances, such as vegetables, are exempt from registration.

 - Find consortia for your product in Chemical Watch’s REACH consortia database.